+A passionate advocate for both the artistry and logistics of music, Danielle’s work spans chamber and orchestral composition, film scoring, digital production, recording, and event management.
 Her musical journey began early, with formal piano studies starting at age six.
-While she has learned various instruments over the years, the piano remains her primary focus.
-In 2020, the onset of the COVID-19 pandemic ignited her passion for composition, drawing her into the expressive world of film scores.
-Influenced by composers like Cody Fry, Justin Hurwitz, Michael Giacchino, and John Williams, her music reflects a deep appreciation for emotion-driven storytelling.
+While she has studied several instruments over the years, piano remains her primary focus.
+In 2020, the onset of the COVID-19 pandemic ignited her passion for composition and drew her interest to film scoring especially.
+Influenced by composers such as Cody Fry, Justin Hurwitz, Michael Giacchino, Emily Bear, and John Williams, her music reflects a deep appreciation for emotionally driven storytelling.

 In addition to composing, Danielle is deeply involved in live music production and event management.
 She has organized recitals, coordinated guest artist residencies, and managed everything from equipment setup to live recording and audio engineering.
 Her technical skills and collaborative spirit have led her to work with Latin Grammy-winning artists and contribute as an assistant recording engineer to the platinum-winning project “Oh, Korea!”, which received an AVA Digital Award for Long Form Music Video.